Baking, Dessert, IG Recipes, Recipes, Snack

 Easiest Matcha Mochi Brownie Recipe

-I first wrote created this recipe in 2017 and I’ve been making it multiple times a year in my household ever since.
-I felt like it was time to update this recipe, so below, you’ll find the PERFECTED Matcha Mochi Brownie recipe.
-I hope you like it!
+I first wrote created this matcha mochi brownie recipe in 2017 and I’ve been making it multiple times a year in my household ever since.

 This is actually a variation of my “Easy and Delicious Mochi Brownie Recipe” (which is also super delicious).
 If you are making this for kids or don’t want the caffeine kick, feel free to use the other recipe instead.
-Essentially you’re just substituting the matcha powder with cocoa powder but the recipe pretty much stays the same.
+Essentially, you’re just substituting the matcha powder with cocoa powder, but the recipe pretty much stays the same.

 What are Mochi Brownies?